HugoMrth/HugoMrth/README.md

-# About Me :
+# About Me :  	:technologist:

-I'm a biostatistician working in public health.
-I'm specialized in epidemiology and pharmacoepidemiolgy, currently working on big data bases in a public health research lab.
-I'm mainly using R and sharing here R packages regrouping various work functions I had to create over the years, along with some [personnal code](https://github.com/HugoMrth/my-code).
+I'm a biostatistician working at [RESHAPE](https://www.reshapelab.fr/fr) (RESearch on HealthcAre PErformance) : a public health research lab.
+I'm specialized in epidemiology and pharmacoepidemiolgy and currently working on the French National Health Data System (SNDS).

+I'm mainly using R and sharing here some R packages and other [personnal code](https://github.com/HugoMrth/my-code).

 You can access both my [Curriculum Vitae](https://github.com/HugoMrth/HugoMrth/blob/main/CV.pdf) and the list of my peer-reviewed [publications](https://github.com/HugoMrth/HugoMrth/blob/main/Publications.md) direclty on Github, or come and visit my [LinkedIn](https://www.linkedin.com/in/hugo-marthinet-b96aa4133/) profile.

 # Sharing on Github

-## (Private) work repos

-Currently working in the [Impulse](https://github.com/HugoMrth/Impulse-SDS) team and we're maintaining a work repository to share our common R and SAS scripts.

-I've also previously created the [MSProfileR](https://github.com/HugoMrth/MSProfileR) Shiny App Package as a work project.

-## R Packages
+## R Packages :package:

 Here is the list of all the R packages I've developed as personnal projects :